Agent SDK

 for server_name, params in config.ptc_servers.items():

-Generated APIs are stored as mcptools/<server_name>/<tool>.py modules and persist across agent sessions.
-After generation, the agent can import them for programmatic tool calling:
+Generated APIs are stored as .freeact/generated/mcptools/<server_name>/<tool>.py modules and persist across agent sessions.
+The .freeact/generated/ directory is on the kernel's PYTHONPATH, so the agent can import them directly:

 from mcptools.google.web_search import run, Params